 Some people complain that this knot isn't symmetrical, and looks slapdash.
 However, the Duke of Windsor - the person the knot was named after - made his famously wide knots by using bigger ties.
 Windsor knots are not as flexible, and will always produce a larger knot than a four-in-hand.
 Symmetrical knots aren't something to worry about in any case - it doesn't look slapdash, it merely looks natural.

-Windsor knots have a propensity for producing a look like that sported by Wayne Rooney - stupidly wide knots like the ones footballers tend to wear do look stupid, and can be avoided with a well tied four-in-hand knot.
+Windsor knots have a propensity for producing a look like that sported by sports pundits and football players alike - stupidly wide knots tend to look stupid, and can be avoided with a well tied four-in-hand knot.

 If you are unable to let go of using Windsor knots, at least try to tie them tightly.